K3S/ibmi-ai-workers/operations/index.md

 ### Sizing the worker count

 V1 starting point: **4 workers.** Each holds up to 30 in-flight AI calls via Guzzle's connection pool, so 120 concurrent calls total.
-At ~1 second average AI latency, that's roughly 120 calls/second steady-state — enough for early scale.
+At ~1 second average AI latency, that's roughly 120 calls/second steady-state — enough for early platform scale.

 The constraints on worker count, in order of how often they bind: